skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **nthreads** *(integer)* - Default: *1*

   This argument specifies number of threads in the calculation.
-To use this option, you must check that your binaries of the Tinker program supports OpenMP parallelization.
+To use this option, you must check that your binaries of Tinker supports OpenMP parallelization.

 \

 - **version** *(string)* - Default: *'8.7'*

-  This argument determines version of Tinker program.
+  This argument determines version of Tinker.
-  PyUNIxMD is currently based on 8.7 version of Tinker program.
+  PyUNIxMD is currently based on 8.7 version of Tinker.